telerik/fiddler-everywhere-docs/user-guide/live-traffic/overview.md

 ## Timings

 The **Timings** widget provides a visual representation of the time needed to execute a single session or a selection of multiple sessions.
-Each session is listed on a separate line and is presented with a URL (corresponds to the URL column in [the Live Traffic list]({%slug web-sessions-list%}#live-traffic-list)) and a chart presentation of the request and response timings.
+Each session is listed on a separate line and is presented with a URL (corresponds to the URL column in [the Live Traffic list]({%slug web-sessions-list%}#live-traffic-list)) and a chart of the request and response timings.

-The session URL maximum length is 30 symbols.
+The URL maximum length is 30 symbols.
 Use the three dots at the end of the wrapped URL to visualize a tooltip with the entire session URL.
-The timings chart is split into two main parts - the blue section of chart is related to the request, and the orange section of the charts is related to the response.
-Each sub chart section has a tooltip with descriptive information about the visualized timing.
+The timings chart is split into two main parts - the blue section of chart is shwoing timings related to the request, and the orange section of the charts is showing timings related to the response.
+Each sub-chart section has a tooltip with descriptive information about the visualized timing.

-Full list of tracked timing events (both request and response timings).
+Full list of tracked timing events (both request and response timings):
 - Gateway Determination Time
 - DNS Time
 - TCP Connect Time